Check out getprepared.nz for useful information on how to be ready for an emergency.

 We're happy to share our expertise and advice if you would like to discuss emergency-proofing your business or organisation.
 Simply get in touch with us to start a conversation.

-Civil Defence recommends storing at least 20 litres per person per day of fresh, to last a minimum seven days for drinking, cooking and basic hygiene, ie one person = 140 litres, two persons = 280 litres and four persons = 560 litres.
+Civil Defence recommends storing at least 20 litres of water per person per day, to last at least seven days for drinking, cooking and basic hygiene.
+That is:

-- Eastbourne Library - 38 Rimu Street, Eastbourne, Lower Hutt
+- Eastbourne Library - 38 Rimu Street, Eastbourne

-- Petone Library - 7 Britannia Street, Petone, Lower Hutt
+- Petone Library - 7 Britannia Street, Petone

-Available at Mitre 10 Mega, 25 Bouverie Street, Petone, Lower Hutt
+You can buy them from Mitre10 Mega, 25 Bouverie Street, Petone, Lower Hutt.